-- " changing the identified need for the RIT-T; - " changing the credible options that were considered in the RIT-T. For example, this could occur through resulting in the preferred option no longer being credible (such as where a non-network proponent is no longer able or willing to enter into a network service agreement); - " materially changing the costs and/or benefits of the options considered in the RIT-T such that an alternative option may now have a greater net market benefit; or - where the identified need for the RIT-T is to provide market benefits (rather than being a reliability corrective action), resulting in the net market benefits of the preferred option no longer being positive.
+- changing the credible options that were considered in the RIT-T. For example, this could occur through resulting in the preferred option no longer being credible (such as where a nonnetwork proponent is no longer able or willing to enter into a network service agreement39); - materially changing the costs and/or benefits of the options considered in the RIT-T such that an alternative option may now have a greater net market benefit; or - where the identified need for the RIT-T is to provide market benefits (rather than being a reliability corrective action), resulting in the net market benefits of the preferred option no longer being positive.

-Where the estimated capital cost of the preferred option exceeds \$100 million, 36 RIT-T proponents must propose one or more relevant RIT reopening triggers.
+Where the estimated capital cost of the preferred option exceeds \$103 million,40 RIT-T proponents must propose one or more relevant RIT reopening triggers.
 RIT reopening triggers must be tailored to the specific circumstances of the project and should be informed by analysis conducted as part of the RIT-T assessment.

-The principles identified by the AER to guide the development of a RIT reopening trigger are:37
+The principles identified by the AER to guide the development of a RIT reopening trigger are:41

-- " identifying the key inputs and assumptions used in RIT-T modelling, and the events, factors and changes in circumstances that may alter those key inputs and assumptions; - " identifying an event, factor or circumstance that would have a real, rather than a potential or a possible, likelihood on affecting the key inputs and assumptions and may eliminate net benefits of the preferred option and/or alters the ranking of credible options; - " being objective and capable of being verified; and - " where possible, quantify boundary values of key inputs and assumptions, for example the cost limit of a project before the net benefits of the project becomes negative.
+- identifying the key inputs and assumptions used in RIT-T modelling, and the events, factors and changes in circumstances that may alter those key inputs and assumptions; - identifying an event, factor or circumstance that would have a real, rather than a potential or a possible, likelihood on affecting the key inputs and assumptions and may eliminate net benefits of the preferred option and/or alters the ranking of credible options; - being objective and capable of being verified; and - where possible, quantify boundary values of key inputs and assumptions, for example the cost limit of a project before the net benefits of the project becomes negative.